jackyzha0/quartz/content/notes/think-writing.md

 "insufficiently decentralised" - closed blockchain are regulated by a central authority who decides who can join and leave the network.

+"closed blockchain system that encodes voting rules about self-governance" - this will allow users to come and go at will - to a degree.
+There must be some limiting factor because otherwise this is just an open blockchain.

 I need to lower my expectation for the rate of progess I think.
 If I can establish a clear goal by the end of the week I will be happy.